d-plaindoux/thicket/README.md

 [here](http://d.plaindoux.free.fr/thicket/thicket/examples/tests/assertSpecs.2.html) shows how
 unit testing can be done just changing the logger used to display the result.

+### Additional projects

+Some projects are also available in Hyperweb and can be browsed and executed seamlessly.
+For instance a [naive &lambda;-calculus evaluation](https://hyperweb.space/#!/project/helix-fairy) is available for test.

 ## Language Overview

 The Thicket language  came from research done about  strong object and